andrewCodeDev/Fluent/README.md

-copy          - copy a given slice into the acquired slice fill          - fills the acquired slice with a scalar value map           - transforms every elment in the acquired slice with a given unary function replace       - replaces slice, sequence, or any at left, right, periphery or all reverse       - reverses the acquired slice rotate        - rotates the array by both negative and positive amounts setAt         - sets a given position with a provided value using index wrapping
+copy          - copy a given slice into the acquired slice fill          - fills the acquired slice with a scalar value map           - transforms every elment in the acquired slice with a given unary function reverse       - reverses the acquired slice rotate        - rotates the array by both negative and positive amounts setAt         - sets a given position with a provided value using index wrapping